thomas-mangin/vyos-documentation/docs/contributing/build-vyos.rst

 is the easiest way as all dependencies are managed for you.
 However, you can also set up your own build machine and run a :ref:`build_native`.

-.. note:: Starting with VyOS 1.2 the release model of VyOS has changed.
-VyOS is now **free as in speech, but not as in beer**.
-This means that while VyOS is still an open source project, the release ISOs are no longer free and can only be obtained via subscription, or by contributing to the community.

-   The source code remains public and an ISO can be built using the process outlined in this chapter.
+.. note:: Starting with VyOS 1.4, only source code and Debian package repositories of the rolling release (the **current** branch) are publicly available.

+   The source code and pre-built Debian package repositories of LTS releases are only available to subscription holders (customers and active community members with contributors subscriptions).

-   The following includes the build process for VyOS 1.2 to the latest version.
+   The following includes the build process for VyOS rolling release.

 This will guide you through the process of building a VyOS ISO using Docker_.
-This process has been tested on clean installs of Debian Jessie, Stretch, and Buster.
+This process has been tested on clean installs of Debian Bookworm.

 .. _build_native:

 Native Build
 ============

-To build VyOS natively you require a properly configured build host with the following Debian versions installed:
+To build VyOS natively you need a properly configured build host with the following Debian versions installed:

-- Debian Jessie for VyOS 1.2 (crux)
-- Debian Buster for VyOS 1.3 (equuleus)
-- Debian Bookworm for VyOS 1.4 (sagitta)
-- Debian Bookworm for the upcoming VyOS 1.5/circinus/current (subject to change) - aka the rolling release
+- Debian Bookworm

 To start, clone the repository to your local machine:

 .. code-block:: none

-  # For VyOS 1.2 (crux)
-  $ git clone -b crux --single-branch https://github.com/vyos/vyos-build

-  # For VyOS 1.3 (equuleus)
-  $ git clone -b equuleus --single-branch https://github.com/vyos/vyos-build

-  # For VyOS 1.4 (sagitta)
-  $ git clone -b sagitta --single-branch https://github.com/vyos/vyos-build

-  # For VyOS 1.5 (circinus,current)
-  $ git clone -b current --single-branch https://github.com/vyos/vyos-build

-  $ cd vyos-build

-  # For VyOS 1.2 (crux) and VyOS 1.3 (equuleus)
-  $ ./configure --architecture amd64 --build-by "j.randomhacker@vyos.io"
-  $ sudo make iso

-  # For VyOS 1.4 (sagitta)
   $ sudo make clean
-  $ sudo ./build-vyos-image iso --architecture amd64 --build-by "j.randomhacker@vyos.io"

-  # For VyOS 1.5 (circinus,current)
-  $ sudo make clean
-  $ sudo ./build-vyos-image generic --architecture amd64 --build-by "j.randomhacker@vyos.io"
+  $ sudo ./build-vyos-image --architecture amd64 --build-by "j.randomhacker@vyos.io" generic

 For the packages required, you can refer to the ``docker/Dockerfile`` file in the repository_.
 The ``./build-vyos-image`` script will also warn you if any dependencies are missing.

 This will guide you through the process of building a VyOS ISO using Docker.
-This process has been tested on clean installs of Debian Bullseye (11) and Bookworm (12).
+This process has been tested on clean installs of Bookworm (12).

 .. _build_docker: